act-framework/act/docs/real_world/testing.md

 ## Testing with `main`

-If you want to test some module that doesn't export it's parts (view, model, reducer...), like the file that renders `main`, you can use the `main` function in `testHelpers`.
+If you want to test some module that doesn't export its parts (view, model, reducer...), like the file that renders `main`, you can use the `main` function in `testHelpers`.
 It mocks only the DOM node where your app is mounted, but behaves pretty much like the real `main` in other ways.